-- clicking on in the Title Room and then select: - 2D Title to create a new 2D title template from scratch.
+- clicking on 🗳 in the Title Room and then selecting: - 2D Title to create a new 2D title template from scratch.
 See Modifying 2D Text Properties for information on editing its title text properties. - 3D-Like Title to create a new title template with 3D-Like effect properties.
-See Modifying 3D-Like Text Properties for information on editing its title text properties. - selecting an existing title effect in the Title Room and then clicking on to edit the existing template.
+See Modifying 3D-Like Text Properties for information on editing its title text properties. - 360 Title in a 360° video project to create a title that supports 360° title text.
+See Modifying 360° Position for more information. - selecting an existing title effect in the Title Room and then clicking on to edit the existing template.